 A city without walls, which welcomes friends and guests – this is how Karlsruhe has always seen itself.

 Unique layout, elite university and city of justice

 The city’s unique fan-shaped layout has brought Karlsruhe global attention.
-And the city’s many neoclassical buildings designed by Friedrich Weinbrenner continue to attract visitors from every corner of the globe.
+And the city’s many neoclassical buildings designed by Friedrich Weinbrenner continue to attract visitors from every corner of the world.

-The emblem of Karlsruhe – the pyramid – was built in 1823, and the city’s technical college opened two years later.
-In 1950, the Federal Court of Justice of Germany was established in Karlsruhe, followed a year later by the Federal Constitutional Court.
-With this, Karlsruhe became the main seat of German jurisdiction.
+The emblem of Karlsruhe – the Pyramid – was built in 1823, and the city’s technical university opened its doors two years later in 1825.
+Today the KIT (Karlsruhe Institute of Technology) is one of eleven elite universities in Germany.
+In 1950, the Federal Court of Justice of Germany was established in Karlsruhe, followed by the Federal Constitutional Court one year later.
+This made Karlsruhe the main residence of German jurisdiction.

-Ever since the city hosted the German Federal Garden Show in 1967, Karlsruhe has continued to build on itsreputation as a ‘green city’ of parks and gardens.
+Ever since the city hosted the German biennial federal horticulture show (Bundesgartenschau) in 1967, Karlsruhe has continued to build on its reputation as a ‘green city’ of parks and gardens.

-With almost 300,000 inhabitants, Karlsruhe is Baden’s main metropolis.
-The city’s unique fan-shaped layout hints at the excellent weather here – residents and guests in Karlsruhe really enjoy the sunny side of life!
-With itsmediterranean climate, Karlsruhe has it all: chic lifestyle, gourmet cuisine, and a uniquely ‘green’ atmosphere with over 800 hectares of parks.
+With its more than 313,000 inhabitants, Karlsruhe is Baden’s main metropole and the second biggest city in the state of Baden-Württemberg.
+Its unique fan-shaped layout hints at the excellent weather here – residents and guests in Karlsruhe really enjoy the sunny side of life!
+With its Mediterranean climate, Karlsruhe has it all: chic lifestyle, gourmet cuisine, and a uniquely ‘green’ atmosphere with over 800 hectares of parks.